 Departmental Semester Fellowship

 The Departmental Semester Fellowship (DSF) provides a stipend of $11,000 and pays in-state registration fees for one semester.
-Per a policy change during the 2013-14 academic year, all graduate students are guaranteed to receive a one-semester DSF at one point between their 3rd and 5th years.
+All graduate students are guaranteed to receive a one-semester DSF, typically awarded between their 3rd and 5th years.
 Applications will be solicited each Spring semester and will be considered for the following academic year.
 To be eligible, students must have:

 - passed their Qualifying Examination by the end of the Fall semester of the academic year during which the DSF will be used.

 - completed their two-semester GSI requirement before the DSF will be used.